junxit/us-congress-bills-113/bill.md

   - **(1)** in subparagraph (F), by striking “and” after the semicolon at the end;
   - **(2)** in subparagraph (G), by striking the period at the end and inserting a semicolon; and
   - **(3)** by adding at the end the following:
-    > - **(H)** natural gas energy, including natural gas projects conducted by or in conjunction with the United States-Israel Binational Science Foundation;
+    > - **(H)** natural gas energy, including natural gas projects conducted by or in conjunction with the United States-Israel Binational Science Foundation and the United States-Israel Binational Industrial Research and Development Foundation;
     > - **(I)** improvement of energy efficiency and the overall performance of water technologies through research and development in water desalination, wastewater treatment and reclamation, and other water treatment refiners; and
     > - **(J)** conventional and unconventional oil and gas technologies.